tcarland/transam/README.md

 ## NeroAAC

-NeroAAC is a proprietary codec that is no longer maintained, but remains a stable and efficient option as an AAC encoder/decoder.
-It can still be acquired separately from the following location(s):
+NeroAAC is a proprietary codec that is no longer maintained, but remains a stable and efficient option as an AAC encoder/decoder (and possibly still better than libfaac or ffmpeg).
+It can still be acquired separately from the following locations:
 - http://wiki.hydrogenaud.io/index.php?title=Nero_AAC
 - https://web.archive.org/web/20160923100008/http://ftp6.nero.com/tools/NeroAACCodec-1.5.1.zip